-The Scott River is a nice Class V run that is usually done by experts in conjunction with the Cal Salmon.
+The Scott River is a nice Class V run that is usually done by expert rafters in conjunction with the Cal Salmon.
 The Scott begins in the spectacular Marble Mountains and flows through the Scott Valley before dropping into a forested canyon full of rapids.

 Just past Indian Scotty Campground is the Class V+ rapid Boulder Creek Falls which is usually portaged.
 This is closely followed by the Class V Canyon Creek Rapid.
 There are two put-ins that can be used to avoid Boulder Creek Falls.